Advertisements

 Dynamic Modal Analysis

 Every system has resonant frequencies, or the ability to vibrate at certain frequencies, without any external load being applied.
-The amplitude of the response is measured with frequency and as we approach resonant frequency, the response becomes infinite as can be seen from Fig. 1.
+The amplitude of the response is measured with frequency and as we approach the resonant frequency, the response becomes infinite, as can be seen from Fig. 1.
 With modal analysis, we are interested in the limits of the response of the system being analyzed.
 The natural frequencies are found using a stiffness matrix, Eigenvectors, and Eigenvalues.
-It is important for the users to understand why these frequencies are important and how to set up and analyze modal analysis in to get correct dynamic results considering all possible parameters.
+It is important for the users to understand why these frequencies are important and how to set up and analyze modal analysis in to get correct dynamic results, considering all possible parameters.
 When the natural frequency of the system coincides with the frequency of the externally applied load (that may be any dynamic load like wind, earthquake, slug force, pump vibrations, etc.) resonance condition occurs that leads to substantial damage to the system.

 Amplitude vs Frequency Response